flarum/docs/user/installation.md

   ```

 While this command is running, you can configure URL rewriting on your web server.
 Finally, navigate to your forum in a browser and follow the instructions to complete the installation.

-## Importing Data

-Eventually we hope to build data importers so you can migrate to Flarum from other forum software.
-However, it is far too early at this stage – we need to achieve stability first!